Erudika/paraio.org/src/monolite/partials/004-paraobject.md

 category: Getting Started
 ---

-Para allows you to have plain objects like this:
+All domain classes in Para implement the `ParaObject` interface which gives objects basic common properties like `id`, `timestamp`, `name`, etc. Let's say you have a plain old Java object like this:

 ```java
 class User {